Abhi-2580/Excel-Reports-and-Tools/README.md

    **2.** Create Profit and Loss (P&L) reports by _[Markets](https://github.com/KirandeepMarala/Excel-Sales_Analysis/blob/main/P%26L%20Statement%20by%20Markets.pdf)_

+### 💫 Key Achievements:

-- **Purpose of sales analytics:** Evaluation of financial performance, support decision-making, and facilitate communication with stakeholders.
+Evaluated financial performance comprehensively, enabling informed decision-making and clear communication with stakeholders.
+Delivered insightful sales analytics reports that aligned financial planning with strategic goals and instilled confidence in the organization's financial outlook.

-- **Importance of analyzing Finance data:** Aid in benchmarking against industry peers and previous periods Foundation for budgeting and forecasting.
+Established a benchmarking framework against industry peers, laying a strong foundation for budgeting and forecasting.

+💫 Key Achievements:

+Reviewed and analyzed financial performance to help the team make better decisions.
+Created clear reports that made it easy to communicate with stakeholders.
+Compared results with industry peers to set a strong base for budgeting and future planning.
-- **Role of reports:** Align financial planning with strategic goals Instill confidence in the organization's financial outlook.
+Helped align financial plans with the company's bigger goals and built trust in the financial outlook.

 💫Key Achievements:
  Evaluated financial performance comprehensively, facilitating informed decisionmaking.
 Supported effective communication with stakeholders through clear and insightful reports.
 Contributed to benchmarking against industry peers and established a foundation for budgeting and forecasting